sergkarpenko/nhibernate-doc/query-hql.rst

 The select clause
 #################

-The ``elect`` clause picks which objects and properties to return in the query result set.
+The ``select`` clause picks which objects and properties to return in the query result set.
 Consider:

 .. code-block:: sql